Slow Cooker Turkey Meatballs

 Notes

-- Make Ahead & Freezing Instructions: Prepare meatballs through the browning step; cover and refrigerate for up to 1 day or freeze up to 2 months.
-Add to crockpot and cook as directed.
-OR you may fully prepare 1 day in advance, refrigerate, then cook in the crockpot on low for 45 minutes or until warmed.
-Freeze cooked meatballs in sauce for up to 2 months.
-Defrost before reheating as desired.
+1. Make Ahead & Freezing Instructions: Prepare meatballs through the browning step; cover and refrigerate for up to 1 day or freeze for up to 2 months.
+Add to slow cooker along with sauce ingredients and cook as directed (no need to thaw).
+OR you can fully prepare 1 day in advance, refrigerate, then reheat in the slow cooker on low for 45 minutes or until warmed.
+Freeze cooked meatballs in sauce in an airtight freezer-safe container for up to 2 months.
+Thaw in the refrigerator before reheating as desired.

-- Panko: Panko is sold in all major grocery stores.
-I prefer Panko for texture, but you may use whole wheat or homemade dry breadcrumbs instead.
-To make your own for this particular recipe, you can trim the crusts from 2 slices of stale whole wheat bread.
-Cut bread into pieces and pulse in a food processor until coarse crumbs form.
-Spread breadcrumbs on a baking sheet and bake at 250°F (121°C) until dry, about 12-14 minutes.
-This makes around 2/3 cup.
+5. Breadcrumbs: I prefer panko for texture, but you may use plain, Italian seasoned, whole-wheat, or homemade dry breadcrumbs instead.
+To make your own: Trim the crusts off 2 slices of stale bread.
+Cut or tear bread into pieces and pulse in a food processor until coarse crumbs form.
+Spread breadcrumbs on a baking sheet and bake at 250°F (121°C) until dry, about 12–14 minutes.
+This makes about 2/3 cup crumbs.

 I just want to say this is my boys FAVOURITE meal, anytime I ask them what they want the answer is always meatballs!
 I have even prepped them in advance so we can take them camping.
 We have egg and dairy allergies so I have to cut out the parm cheese and instead of the egg we do ground flaxseed substitute and they turn out great every time!